Blossom End Rot – What It Is and How To Fix It

 The soil has a deficiency of calcium

 This is very rare for most soils.
-Mostly it happens where crops have grown again and again and the soil has not been properly maintained.
+Mostly, it happens when crops have grown repeatedly and the soil has not been properly maintained.

-If the soil does not have any deficiency of calcium then the addition of more calcium might end up being counterproductive.
+If the soil does not have any calcium deficiencies, adding more calcium might end up being counterproductive.

 pH levels of your soil are disturbed

-Most experts recommend that you should keep your soil’s pH level between 6.3 to 6.8.
+Most experts recommend that you keep your soil’s pH level between 6.3 and 6.8.

-A pH level which is higher or lower than the recommended level is bad news for the soil and by extension, the crop you’re growing.
+A pH level that is higher or lower than the recommended level is bad news for the soil and the crop you’re growing.

 These pH levels prevent the plant from being able to “grab” the calcium and use it.